locie/toscana/README.md

 `toscana` has been developped to be compatible with open-access databases for the French territory, but can be adapated for other databases (after adjusting them to the required format).

+## Example

+An example of usage is provided in the tests folder in `test`.
+To run the example, you need at least to specify a `working_directory` (a folder path) in the `test` file (line 26).
+The example will allow you to obtain a solar cadastre for the village of *La Croix-de-la-Rochette* (INSEE code : 73095).

+There are two options to execute this test :
+- First option : set `download_BDTOPO` and `download_DEM` to True.
+This will utilize two functions that allow for the direct downloading of the BDTOPO (IGN) for the chosen departement and the raster files from OpenDem for the selected municipality.
+- Second option : set `download_BDTOPO` and `download_DEM` to False, and download the data from [toscana_test_data](https://github.com/locie/toscana_test_data).
+Then, place these downloaded data in a subfolder named **DATA** within your specified **working directory**.
+    These data can be obtained as follows :
+    - The shapefiles _BATIMENT_ and _COMMUNE_ can be found by downloading the dataset from the BDTOPO for departement 73 ([IGN database](https://geoservices.ign.fr/bdtopo)).\
+        - _COMMUNE.shp_ can be found in the subfolder  : "/BDTOPO/1_DONNEES_LIVRAISON_XXXX-XX-XXXXX/BDT_X-X_SHP_LAMB93_D073-EDXXXX-XX-XX/ADMINISTRATIF/". \
+        - _BATI.shp_ can be found in the subfolder : "/BDTOPO/1_DONNEES_LIVRAISON_XXXX-XX-XXXXX/BDT_X-X_SHP_LAMB93_D073-EDXXXX-XX-XX/BATI/".\
+        - XXXX represents numbers that depend on the version of the dataset. \
+    - The raster file _N245E400.tif_ can be downloaded from [OpenDem](https://www.opendem.info/opendemeu_download_highres.html).

+If the first option is selected, the municipality can be changed by modifying `village_name`, `village_INSEE_code` and `village_departement`.

 ## Databases

 Three main inputs are required to use this package : one shapefile with the municipality/territory footprint, one shapefile with the building footprints and one raster file with a DEM.